trashbirdecology/sciwebapps/README.md

 # Contributing
 how to contribute will go here. all welcome. __open source resources only__, unless the resource is extremely important.

+all contributors must adhere to the [code of conduct](./code-of-conduct.md)

 # Contents
  * [CHECKLISTS](./checklists)